-The Capabilities Based Assessment (CBA) is the Joint Capabilities Integration and Development System (JCIDS) analysis process.
-The CBA analysis process contains the Functional Area Analysis (FAA), Functional Needs Analysis (FNA) and Functional Solutions Analysis (FSA).
-The CBA provides recommendations to pursue a materiel or non-materiel solution to an identified capability gap that meets an established capability need.
+The Capabilities-Based Assessment (CBA) is the analysis portion of the Joint Capabilities Integration and Development System (JCIDS) process.
+The CBA provides recommendations to pursue material or non-material solutions to an identified capability gap that meets an established capability need.
 The result is that the CBA supports the development of operational capability requirements documents (Initial Capabilities Document) in the defense acquisition system.

 - Define the mission;